mvolkmann/blog/src/smalltalk.md

 TODO: Change this image to one that shows ouptut from the examples given above.
 <img alt="Cuis Transcript window" style="width: 80%"
   src="/blog/assets/cuis-transcript-window.png?v={{pkg.version}}">

-## Transcripts

-To print "Hello World!":

-1. Click on the WorldMorph background and select Open...Workspace.
-1. Enter `Transcript show: 'Hello World!'` in the Workspace window.
-   For more options, see the "Transcript" section below.
-1. If no Transcript window is open, open one by clicking on the WorldMorph background and selecting Open...Transcript.
-1. Right-click inside the Workspace window and select "Do it" or press cmd-d.
-1. The output will appear in the Transcript window.
-1. To clear the output in the Transcript, right-click in it and select "Clear Transcript" (no keyboard shortcut).

-To evaluate an expression in a Workspace and display the result after it in the workspace:

-- Enter an expression in the Workspace window like `3 factorial`.
-- Select it by pressing ctrl-a or dragging over it with the mouse.
-- Press ctrl-p to print it.
-- Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

 ## Other Preferences